StackVista/stackstate-docs/setup/agent/agent-v1.md

     dd_url: {{config.baseUrl}}/stsAgent/
    ```

-4. After this the example configuration can be used as configuration.
+4. After this, you can use the example configuration as the actual configuration.

    ```text
     cp /etc/sts-agent/stackstate.conf.example /etc/sts-agent/stackstate.conf